Ossolineum: Partial transfer to Wrocław

 Since 1947, the Ossolineum Library in Wrocław has been reassembled from the original collections in the Lwów Ossolineum, which Poland had only partially recovered from the Soviet authorities.
 It is estimated that about a third of the entire Interwar period collection found its way to Wrocław.
 The Wrocław city authorities allocated a former German secondary Catholic boys school, which had ceased to function in 1945, as the main building for the Ossolineum in the old St. Matthew's Academy at 37, Szewska street.
 Two further buildings were later provided, one at 24, Sołtysowicka Street and the other a Museum and exhibition space at "Kamienica pod Złotym Słońcem" at 6, Rynek ('The House under the Golden Sun' at no. 6, in the Market Square).

 After the "Agrarian reform Act" 1945 in Poland which abolished landed estates, the main source of finance for the institute's maintenance dried up so the Budget took over responsibility in the new order of the Polish People's Republic.
-Since 1953, when the Polish Academy of Sciences came into being, the Ossolineum Library and publishing house became integrated with the Academy institutions as two distinct operations, whereas the Lubomirski Muzeum was closed down.
+Since 1953, when the Polish Academy of Sciences (PAN) came into being, the Ossolineum Library and publishing house became integrated with the academy institutions as two distinct operations.
+It functioned within PAN until mid 1990s.